Vishnu: The Divine Preserver of the Hindu Universe

 - His teachings continue to guide ethical and moral principles.

-- Values associated with Vishnu, such as protection, preservation and balance, influence sustainable practices.
+- Values associated with Vishnu, such as protection, preservation, and balance, influence sustainable practices.

-- His stories are adapted for modern media: films, series, comics and games.
+- His stories are adapted for modern media: films, series, comics, and games.

 Global Impact

-- Yoga and meditationpractices associated with the Vaishnava tradition have gained worldwide popularity.
+- Yoga and meditation, practices associated with the Vaishnava tradition, have gained worldwide popularity.

 - Philosophical concepts of Vaishnavism influence contemporary spiritual movements.

-- Festivals such as Diwali are celebrated internationally.
+- Festivals like Diwali are celebrated internationally.

-Curiosities about Vishnu
+Curiosities About Vishnu

-The Divine Color Blue
+The Divine Blue Color

 The Yogic Sleep